studio-kanvas/vue-admin-vuetify/README.md

 - [ ] add: UI components.
 - [ ] add: Render Functions & Functional Components.
 - [x] add: Demo site.

-### :exclamation: Issues

-If you run into any issues, you can contact me at [issues](https://github.com/vasttian/vue-admin-vuetify/issues)

-### :memo: Changelog

-Detailed changes for each release are documented in the [release notes](https://github.com/vasttian/vue-admin-vuetify/releases).

 ### :copyright: License

 Under the MIT license.
 See [LICENSE](http://opensource.org/licenses/MIT) file for more details.